 Her first catch!
 A live wiggly fish dangled on the end of Eden’s line.
 As I looked into her face, I caught the excitement and clapped in delight.
 I was taken back to my childhood summers when each day unveiled new and wondrous discoveries to be made.

 Joy is a response to God’s gifts and to who we are in Him.
 It’s not difficult to find and express joy.
 We start by remembering each new day is from God.
-We express gratitude for this gift, and then we open our eyes to see the wonders all around us.
+We express gratitude for this gift.
+We open our eyes to see the wonders all around us.
 And just like children, we celebrate.

 What do you have to celebrate today?